Grappe501/arkansas-political-history/site/src/content/constitutions/arkansas-constitution-of-1836.md

 ---

-\## Drafting Conditions
+## Drafting Conditions

-\- Delegates were white male property holders.
+- Delegates were white male property holders.

-\- Enslaved people had no voice.
+- Enslaved people had no voice.

-\- Indigenous nations were forcibly removed or ignored.
+- Indigenous nations were forcibly removed or ignored.

-\- Federal approval was required for statehood.
+- Federal approval was required for statehood.

 ---

-\## Core Features
+## Core Features

-\### Government Structure
+### Government Structure

-\- Bicameral legislature
+- Bicameral legislature

-\- Elected governor with limited power compared to legislature
+- Elected governor with limited power compared to legislature

-\- Judiciary established but constrained
+- Judiciary established but constrained

-\### Legislature
+### Legislature

-\- Dominant branch of government
+- Dominant branch of government

-\- Controlled taxation, spending, and lawmaking
+- Controlled taxation, spending, and lawmaking

-\- County-based representation advantaged rural elites
+- County-based representation advantaged rural elites

-\### Executive
+### Executive

-\- Weak governor by design
+- Weak governor by design

-\- Reflects distrust of centralized executive power
+- Reflects distrust of centralized executive power

 ---

-\## Slavery and Race
+## Slavery and Race

-\- Slavery explicitly protected.
+- Slavery explicitly protected.

-\- Enslaved people treated as property.
+- Enslaved people treated as property.

-\- Free Black residency heavily restricted.
+- Free Black residency heavily restricted.

-Race was not incidentalâ€”it was foundational.
+Race was not incidental-it was foundational.

 ---

-\## Voting and Representation
+## Voting and Representation

-\- Voting limited to white male citizens.
+- Voting limited to white male citizens.

-\- Property and residency requirements applied.
+- Property and residency requirements applied.

-\- No mechanisms for broad democratic participation.
+- No mechanisms for broad democratic participation.

 ---

-\## Power Analysis
+## Power Analysis

 The 1836 Constitution:

-\- Concentrated power in the legislature.
+- Concentrated power in the legislature.

-\- Protected economic elites.
+- Protected economic elites.

-\- Embedded racial hierarchy into law.
+- Embedded racial hierarchy into law.

-\- Created a political system resistant to popular reform.
+- Created a political system resistant to popular reform.

 ---

-\## Long-Term Impact
+## Long-Term Impact

-\- Set patterns of legislative dominance.
+- Set patterns of legislative dominance.

-\- Normalized exclusion as constitutional.
+- Normalized exclusion as constitutional.

-\- Established governance structures later exploited to suppress participation.
+- Established governance structures later exploited to suppress participation.